Super Simple and Easy Roast Turkey with Herb Butter

 A word of warning, all of the ritual of checking the bird, basting it, and worrying over it- well that’s sort of done for.
 You may even have to talk to your drunk uncle rather than hanging out in the kitchen fussing over your turkey.
 Or better yet, you can sequester yourself in the kitchen and drink a glass or two of champagne before going out to talk politics and religion with folks you shouldn’t be discussing either with.

-This turkey borrows from my grandmother, Judy Rodgers, and Kenji Lopez Alt.
+This turkey borrows from my grandmother, as well as the great Judy Rodgers, and Kenji Lopez Alt.
 Now if that’s not a vote of confidence, I don’t know what is.
-Now, it might seem strange to ditch the roasting pan, but this method from Kenji Lopez Alt get amazingly even cooking.
+Now, it might seem strange to ditch the roasting pan, but this method from Kenji Lopez Alt gets amazingly even cooking.
 If you’re interested in why the roasting pan is a bad idea for roasting a whole turkey, Kenji talks about the science, here.
 The other key here is to heat the oven for a long long long time— the baking steel or stone retains a ton of heat and is also important for getting that even cook on the bird.
-Other than that, your turkey doesn’t really need anything special.
 This one uses a lovely herb butter and the stuffing cooks outside the bird.
 It’s almost too easy, but once you bite into that juicy turkey with crispy skin, you’ll be sold.
+Other than that, your turkey doesn’t really need anything special except a great meat thermometer.
+I love the Thermapen for it’s dead-on accuracy, durability, and quick read.

 Serves: 6-12 people